How to Cleanse Your Body with Yerba Mate

 Mate is an infusion, typical of Argentina and Uruguay, whose tradition has spread to other parts of the world for its wonderful health benefits.
-It is prepared with ground-up yerba mate leaves that are put into a recipient (originally a squash bowl) and hot water is poured in.
+It’s prepared with ground-up yerba mate leaves that are put into a recipient (originally a squash bowl) and hot water is poured in.

 You can drink it bitter, with sugar, or with a lemon or orange peel.
-The truth is that this herb is very good for your body and we will tell you why.
+Discovery why this herb is so good for your body below!

-Although everyone agrees that “traditional mate” is bitter and that the water has to be boiling before you put it in, the truth is that there are other ways of drinking this infusion:
+Although everyone agrees that “traditional mate” is bitter and that the water has to be boiling before you put it in, there are other ways of drinking this infusion:

-- Bitter: as we already said, this is the most typical way of drinking mate and it is how almost all of Argentina, Uruguay, southern Brazil, Bolivia, and Paraguay drink it.
-It is known as “cimarrón” or “feral” because of the horses that accompanied the gaucho, the first drinkers of this infusion.
+- Bitter: as we already said, this is the most typical way of drinking mate and it’s how almost all of Argentina, Uruguay, southern Brazil, Bolivia, and Paraguay drink it.
+It’s known as “cimarrón” or “feral” because of the horses that accompanied the gaucho, the first drinkers of this infusion.

-- Sweet: traditionalists says that this is not the real mate.
-They put in sugar, stevia, or sweetener in the barley.
+- Sweet: traditionalists says that this isn’t the real mate.
+They add sugar, stevia, or sweetener to the barley.
 Mostly women and children in Buenos Aires drink it this way.
 This variation has a lot to do with immigration because Spaniards and Italians wanted to give their own distinctive touch to the region’s drink.

 - With milk: instead of adding water, they add milk with sugar.
 The milk should be lukewarm.

-- With herbs: these are popularly called “yuyos” and are added on top of or in between the yerba mate in the infusion to add a different flavor or to make use of their medicinal properties.
-For example: chamomile, eucalyptus, mint, boldo, or linden blossom.
+- With herbs: these are popularly called “yuyos” and are added on top of or in between the yerba mate to add a different flavor to the infusion and make use of their medicinal properties.
+Examples include chamomile, eucalyptus, mint, boldo, and linden blossom.

 - As a tea: the yerba mate isn’t put in recipient but rather a tea bag.
-It is popular among adolescents and children.
+It’s popular among adolescents and children.
 You can use a cup as well.

 - Tereré: it’s traditional from Paraguay and the Mesopotamia region of Argentina, where the Guarani live.
 Instead of water, they add juice (which can be orange or grapefruit), herbs (mostly peppermint or lemon verbena) and even lemon slices.
-It is prepared in a pitcher and is poured over the mate.
+It’s prepared in a pitcher and is poured over the mate.

-- Boiled mate: it is an infusion that comes in bags like tea or in thread as well.
-It is prepared like normal tea, but it tastes like mate.
-It is common in Argentina and Uruguay.
+- Boiled mate: it’s an infusion that comes in bags like tea or in thread as well.
+It’s prepared like normal tea, but it tastes like mate.
+It’s common in Argentina and Uruguay.

 Pictures courtesy of Juan Pablo Olmo